mushkevych/scheduler/README.md

 Synergy Scheduler
 =========

 Synergy Scheduler tracks its history to 2011.
-It is a production-grade Job Scheduling System, used for running simple and complex interdependent jobs.
+It is a production-grade Job Scheduling System, used to run simple as well as complex interdependent jobs.
+Common use-cases:

+- run a job every 30 minutes *or* two times per day on Tue, Thu and Fri
-The scheduler will wait with processing of your *daily* job until all *hourly* are successfully finished.
+- wait with processing of **daily** jobs until all **hourly** are successfully finished
-It will mark *daily* and other dependant jobs for reprocessing, should you manually request an *hourly* reprocessing.
+- mark **daily** and other dependant jobs for reprocessing, should an **hourly** be manually triggered for reprocessing

 Synergy Scheduler use of Rabbit MQ for communication with subsidiaries makes it a good choice for deployments where part of the system is remote or machine/location dependent.

 Synergy Scheduler is supervising triggering and life-cycle for two types of jobs:

 - cron-like jobs govern by timer.
-They are known to the system as *free-run*
+They are known to the system as **free-run**
-- *managed* jobs that are govern by state machine.
+- **managed** jobs that are govern by state machine.
 Such jobs could have multiple dependencies on other jobs

-Here, term *job* corresponds to an execution of any system process (for example: Python process, Hadoop map-reduce job, etc) with a set of particular arguments, started and monitored by the Synergy Scheduler means.
+Here, term **job** corresponds to an execution of any system process (for example: Python process, Hadoop map-reduce job, etc) with a set of particular arguments, started and monitored by the Synergy Scheduler means.

 Each process registered within the Synergy Scheduler could chose state machine to govern its execution.